 Annual indices of adult population size and post-fledging productivity (i.e., reproductive index, the ratio of young to adults in the catch) are calculated for each species from the numbers of young and adult birds captured, which are pooled over all the stations.
 The statistical significance is inferred from confidence intervals calculated from the standard errors of the mean percentage changes in these indices for species captured at the stations.
-This analytical method has been applied successfully to constant-effort mist-netting data generated by the CES and MAPS (Peach et al. 1996, DeSante et al. 1998) programs.
-Long-term changes in numbers of young and adult birds are assessed through application of log-linear Poisson regression models, which allow tests for temporal trends and for differences in trends for different groups of stations (Peach et al. 1998).
+Long-term changes in numbers of young and adult birds are assessed through application of a generalized linear ('log-linear') model (GLM) appropriate for Poisson-distributed response variables was used to estimate adult population size and productivity trends.
+Poisson models allow for a trend in variance to match the trend in mean numbers.
+The number of adults modeled with net-hours incorporated as an offset in a (Poisson-distributed) GLM of trend over time.
+Similarly, trend in productivity is modeled as the total number of young captured, with the number of breeding adults used as an offset in the (Poisson-distributed) GLM.